 0%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill content is essentially a placeholder template with no actual instructional value.
-It describes what a file format converter skill should do without providing any concrete guidance, code examples, or workflows.
-The entire content is meta-description rather than actionable instruction.
+This skill is an empty shell with no substantive content.
+It consists entirely of generic boilerplate that describes what a file format converter skill might do without providing any actual guidance, code, examples, or workflows.
+It fails on every dimension because it contains no actionable information whatsoever.

 Suggestions

-Add concrete code examples for common file format conversions (e.g., CSV to JSON, JSON to Parquet, XML to JSON) with executable Python snippets
+Add concrete, executable code examples for common file format conversions (e.g., CSV to Parquet with pandas/pyarrow, JSON to CSV, XML to JSON) with specific library imports and function calls.

-Remove all meta-description sections ('Purpose', 'When to Use', 'Example Triggers') and replace with actual conversion patterns and library usage
+Remove all meta-description sections ('Purpose', 'When to Use', 'Example Triggers', 'Capabilities') that describe the skill abstractly and replace them with actual technical content.

 | Dimension | Reasoning | Score |